Biblical Meaning of Number 11: Disorder, Judgment & Divine Transition

 | Zedekiah | Judah | Jerusalem fell in his 11th year; he watched his sons killed, then was blinded and exiled | 2 Kings 24:18, Jeremiah 52:1-11 |

-In his eleventh year, Nebuchadnezzar’s army broke through Jerusalem’s walls.
-Zedekiah tried to flee, but was captured.
-The Babylonians forced him to watch as they executed his sons, then they gouged out his eyes.
-The last thing he ever saw was his children dying.
-Then they bound him in bronze chains and took him to Babylon.
+The Babylonians brought him before Nebuchadnezzar at Riblah.
+There, the king of Babylon forced him to watch as his sons were executed one by one — and then they put out his eyes.
+The last thing Zedekiah ever saw was the death of his children.
+Then they bound him in bronze shackles and took him to Babylon.

 The Eleven Dukes of Edom